Critical Research and Creative Practice with Migrant and Refugee Communities - by Brian Callan & Pearson Nkhoma & Naomi Thompson (Paperback)

 Review Quotes

-'This book shines a critical light on the race to the bottom, characterized by lowest common denominator outcomes in policy and practice affecting vulnerable refugees and migrants.
+'This book shines a critical light on the race to the bottom, characterised by lowest common denominator outcomes in policy and practice affecting vulnerable refugees and migrants.
 An essential read for all who champion hard fought for rights and standards with the lived experience of affected communities at the heart of better responses.'
 Grainne O'Hara, former United Nations Director of International Protection (2018-22)

 'Do you struggle to practice or undertake research with refugees and migrants while maintaining your professional values and ethics?
-This 'must read' book will serve as a helpful companion, full of ideas for critical research and creative practice.'
+This 'must-read' book will serve as a helpful companion, full of ideas for critical research and creative practice.'
 Helen Charnley, Durham University

 About the Author